hasenhuettl/wsl-terminal-setup/Manuals/usage_manual.md

   Enter Tmux command mode on the host.
 - `Ctrl + a`
   Enter Tmux command mode on the remote machine.
-- In command mode, press `b` to create a new tab.
+- In command mode, press `c` to create a new tab.

 ---